healthy-liveable-cities/valencia_training/Sessions plan.md

 ## Software requirements (for the workshop hosts)

 RStudio Cloud Academic premium plan https://rstudio.cloud/plans/premium?discount=academic.
-Note: It is confirmed that Carl needs individual subscription and Irena will share the subscription with the Ali.
+Note: It is confirmed that Carl needs individual subscription and Irena will share the subscription with Ali.